apidaze/localtunnel_ngrok_example/README.md

 Non WebRTC browsers such as Safari and IE can use the audio/text service using the Adobe's Flash RTMFP.

-This code has been running as an example application here : http://webr.tc/sampleapp.html

 # Want to build your own ?

 ## Configure